Harrison Narcotics Tax Act: Enforcement

+Challenges

+In the 1919 cases United States v.
+Doremus and Webb v.
+United States, the Harrison Narcotics Tax Act was upheld by the Supreme Court under an expansive reading of the Taxing and Spending Clause based on the earlier License Tax Cases (1866).

-The Act's applicability in prosecuting doctors who prescribe narcotics to addicts was successfully challenged in Linder v.
-United States in 1925, as Justice McReynolds ruled that the federal government has no power to regulate medical practice.
+The act's applicability in prosecuting doctors who prescribe narcotics to addicts was successfully challenged in Linder v.
+United States in 1925, as Associate Justice James Clark McReynolds ruled that the federal government has no power to regulate medical practice.